Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Future works

 \section{Future works}

-We intend to further investigate the benefits of the use of Sinkhorn divergences to propose novel testing procedure to compare multivariate distributions for real data analysis.
+As remarked in \cite{sommerfeld2016inference}, there exists a vast literature for two-sample testing using univariate data.
+However, in a multivariate setting, it is difficult to consider that there exist standard methods to test the equality of two distributions.
+We thus intend to further investigate the benefits of the use of the empirical Sinkhorn loss to propose novel testing procedures able to compare multivariate distributions for real data analysis.
 A first perspective is to apply the methodology developed in this paper to more than two samples using the notion of smoothed Wasserstein barycenters (see e.g.\ \cite{CuturiPeyre} and references therein) for the analysis of variance of multiple and multivariate random measures (MANOVA).
-However, as pointed out in \cite{CuturiPeyre}, a critical issue in this setting will be the choice of the regularization parameter $\lambda$, as it has a large influence on the shape of the estimated Wasserstein barycenter.
-Our simulations in Section \ref{sec:real} show that using a smoothed Wasserstein barycenter as a reference measure may lead to different results from the use of an Euclidean barycenter for hypothesis testing of the equality of distributions.
+However, as pointed out in \cite{CuturiPeyre}, a critical issue in this setting will be the choice of the regularization parameter $\varepsilon$, as it has a large influence on the shape of the estimated Wasserstein barycenter.
+Another interesting extension of the results presented in this paper would be to obtain the eigenvalues of the Hessian matrix of the Sinkhorn loss, in order to compute the distributional limit under the null hypothesis of equality of distributions.

-Another issue is that, for one or two samples testing, the use of Sinkhorn divergences leads to a biased statistics in the sense that its expectation $d_{\lambda}(a,b)$ is not equal to zero under the hypothesis that $a = b$.
-A possible alternative to avoid this issue would be to use the so-called notion of Sinkhorn loss defined as

-that has been recently introduced in \cite{2017-Genevay-AutoDiff}, and which satisfies the property that $\bar{d}_{\lambda}(a,b) = 0$ when $a = b$.
-An interesting extension of the results in this paper would thus be to develop test statistics based on the Sinkhorn loss for the comparison of multivariate distributions.
-We believe this can be done using tools in this paper on the delta method for differentiable functions in the sense of Hadamard.